mairacanal/mairacanal.github.io/_posts/2022-03-26-Getting-Started.md

 I was used to the Pull Request scheme of contribution and didn't really get which mailing list should I send my patch to.
 After some research, this [tutoral](https://medium.com/@cristianzsh/submitting-your-first-patch-to-the-linux-kernel-e81d2541fac6) introduce me to the `checkpatch.sh` and `get_maintainer.sh` scripts.

 So, I finally send my first patch to the Linux Kernel...
-And it was denied.
+And it was **denied**.
 Another contributor sent the patch ahead of me.
 It happens...

+## Second patch: here we go again

 But, I didn't give up on my first denied patch.
 I tried to send a patch to the power domain system, replacing dev_err() for dev_err_probe() to reduce code size and uniform error handling.
 But, in my second patch, I didn't really see that the dev_err_probe() should only be used inside the probe function of a driver.
-So, Greg KH pointed that out and denied my second patch.
+So, Greg KH pointed that out and **denied my second patch**.

+## Third patch: about to give up

 I mean, at that point, I was really thinking of giving up.
 But I remember something I learned during my undergraduate research: the kernel is currently changing the GPIO interface from GPIO numberspace to GPIO descriptor.
-I read the TODO list from the GPIO subsystem and found out that one of the work items is: Convert all consumer drivers to only #include <linux/gpio/consumer.h>.
+I read the TODO list from the GPIO subsystem and found out that one of the work items is: *Convert all consumer drivers to only #include <linux/gpio/consumer.h>*.

 This was gold to me!
 I had experience with the GPIO descriptor consumer interface during my undergraduate research, so converting drivers was an easy task for me.

 So, I git grep `#include <linux/of_gpio.h>` and choose the `media/i2c/s5c73m3/s5c73m3-core.c` driver to convert.
 I send my patch and...
 Nothing.
 Really, nobody answered me for more than a month.
 And was anxious to have an approved patch.

+## Fourth patch: my first approved patch

 So, I picked up the `regulator/lp872x.c` driver and converted also.
-Then, on my fourth try, my patch was finally approved.
+Then, on my fourth try, **my patch was finally approved**.
 Mark Brown approved my patch and applied.
 My patch was merged to the mainstream in Linux v5.17.

 ```